Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

         # Should be read length or a little shorter
         peak_length = 300,

+        # Should UMI rather than read counting be used?
+        # UMI should be part of the read name.
+        # Ensure reads are named like: READNAME_BARCODE_UMI or READNAME_UMI
+        umis = FALSE,

         # Optional: Species to use in GO term analysis, choices are: Sc Ce Mm Hs
         #species="Sc",